Ukraine-Relief-Efforts/scraper/README.md

 of your dependencies, as there are size limits of the combined code and layer that hosts our dependencies.

+Kindly refer to [SETUP.md](SETUP.md) on how to setup a basic working python virtual environment to allow you to easily add deps to requirements.txt

 # Testing with AWS

 You'll want to zip up the entire project folder (but not the folder itself) and